Mikuana/vitalstatistics/README.md

 # 2) Studies

+To read the studies that are included in this repository, you can  the studies [readme overview](studies/README.md), or navigate to the studies folder and select the markdown `.md` files manually.

 This project takes advantage of the fact that GitHub renders markdown `.md` files in its repository browser, and that R has a rich standard `.Rmd` for generating markdown files.
 This allows us to write documents in the vein of [literate programming](https://en.wikipedia.org/wiki/Literate_programming), store all changes in RCS, and then automatically have all versions of the content made public on a web-hosting platform.
-This means that work can be presented publicly, with complete transparency and history for the code and documents.
+This means that work can be presented publicly, with complete transparency, attribution, and history for the code and documents.

-All of these studies are included in this repository, and can explored by navigating to the [README](studies/README.md) in the studies folder.

 # 3) Analytic Data Processing